Slavery & human trafficking statement

-E learning training is made available to nominated individuals within each division and business directorate overseeing compliance with our slavery and human trafficking requirements.
-The e learning training covers four modules providing an introduction to modern slavery, what are the signs, action to take and an assessment of understanding.
-As at August 2018 66 of employees (87%) have completed the training.
+E-learning training is made available to nominated individuals within each division and business directorate overseeing compliance with our slavery and human trafficking requirements.
+The e-learning training covers four modules providing an introduction to modern slavery, what are the signs, action to take and an assessment of understanding.
+As at August 2019 67 required employees (100%) have completed the training

 We raise awareness amongst our staff about slavery and human trafficking which this year has included:

-Following the launch by BT/Unseen of the Unseen App we have added the App to all new company iPhones and iPads ordered from mid-August 2018 onwards.
+- the Unseen App is included as a feature on all new company iPhones and iPads ordered from mid-August 2018 onwards.
 The App helps to make it easier to report concerns to the free confidential helpline 08000 121 700, operated by Unseen 24 hours a day 365 days a year.
 The helpline can be used by victims, members of the public and businesses to get help, report a suspicion or seek advice.
-The helpline website also provides resources and directories of services and helpline providers.
+The helpline website also provides resources and a directories of services and helpline providers;

-In the run up to Anti-Slavery Day 18 October 2018 an intranet feature about the scale and challenges posed by slavery and trafficking will include ways colleagues can get involved to raise awareness and support the work of organisations tackling the problem.
+- in the run up to Anti-Slavery Day 18 October 2019 an intranet feature about the scale and challenges posed by slavery and trafficking will include ways colleagues can get involved to raise awareness and support the work of organisations tackling the problem; and

-Firm wide briefings and articles on our external facing CR blog SHOUTback and inclusion in our annual CR Report and UN Global Compact Communication on Progress.
+- firm wide briefings and articles on our external facing CR blog SHOUTback and inclusion in our annual CR reporting and UN Global Compact Communication on Progress.

 Our employment/immigration team also advise on illegal working policies and procedures, carrying out prevention of illegal working audits and provides training for staff undertaking checks on illegal working.

-- explore opportunities for collaboration within the business sector and with third sector organisations involved in mitigating and preventing slavery and trafficking within the UK; and
+- Continue to explore opportunities for collaboration within the business sector and with third sector organisations involved in mitigating and preventing slavery and trafficking within the UK; and

 In conclusion, Shoosmiths is committed to better understanding its supply chains and collaborating with stakeholders who wish to improve transparency and address incidents of slavery or human trafficking.
 This applies not just to our own practices but also to the identification of opportunities in wider society where we might be able to make a difference.

-For further details about our approach to responsible business practices including our policy statements, our annual Corporate Responsibility (CR) reports, our CR blog SHOUTback and our annual UN Global Compact Communications on Progress can be found here.
+Further details about our approach to responsible business practices including our policy statements, our annual Corporate Responsibility (CR) reports, our CR blog SHOUTback and our annual UN Global Compact Communication on Progress can be found here.
 You can also contact us at [email protected].

 This approved statement is signed on behalf of the members by: